trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > This parameter changes quite often, the recommended configuration for today may be out of date tomorrow.
-In my opinion, in case of doubt, you should follow [Mozilla Security/Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) (really great source of knowledge; all Mozilla websites and deployments should follow the recommendations below).
+In my opinion, in case of doubt, you should follow [Mozilla Security/Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) (it's really great source; all Mozilla websites and deployments should follow the recommendations from this document).

   > To check ciphers supported by OpenSSL on your server: `openssl ciphers -s -v`, `openssl ciphers -s -v ECDHE` or `openssl ciphers -s -v DHE`.